Brady-Beecham/Capstone-Team-PowerHouse/Reports/Lessons Learned and Acquired Skills.md

 # Khalifah Altamimi
 ## What went well?
+Our group's decision to hold weekly meetings proved instrumental in accomplishing our goals and resolving design phase challenges.The significant impact of these sessions was great.Each meeting was goal-oriented, ensuring efficient use of time and focused discussions.

+Through consistent communication, we addressed issues promptly, brainstormed solutions, and maintained a sense of unity.
+This commitment to regular meetings exemplified the power of structured communication in driving success in group endeavors.

+The Power Controller subsystem was meticulously designed and soldered to efficiently step down voltage and supply the necessary currents to all project subsystems.
+Moreover, it incorporated safety measures by utilizing fuses to ensure a secure power path.

+Meanwhile, the Solar Power subsystem was meticulously designed and implemented.
+The solar panel successfully provided the required voltage to the charge controller, while the backup battery ensured uninterrupted power supply.
+Both components were meticulously calculated to meet the system's voltage and current requirements, ensuring reliable operation.

 ## What did not go well?
+A problem occurred with the Power Controller subsystem when one of its outputs had a tolerance higher than 10%.

 ## What “best practices” have you identified?

+I have learned that designing a PCB requires careful attention because even a small issue could cause a short circuit.
+Another important practice is to print the PCB and check the component sizes and layout for accuracy.

 ## What unanticipated problems occurred?

+The only unanticipated problem I faced was selecting a very small SMD size for all resistors on my PCB.

 ## What would you do differently if you were able to do it over again?

+I would print the PCB design on paper, and then I would be able to see the actual size of all the components on my PCB.
+If an issue were found, I could change the size or redesign the PCB to get the best outcome.

 ## What new knowledge or skills did you acquire throughout Capstone?

+I learned many new things, such as designing PV systems, voltage regulators, and PCBs.
+These new skills helped me determine what I prefer to do in the future.
+Moreover, each skill and knowledge I acquired was the key to accomplishing my assigned subsystem.

 # Brady Beecham
 ## What went well?